 Hyouchuu eyed the innkeeper.
 “Do you have a horse cart?” he asked hopefully.

 The innkeeper opened his mouth then paused to think about it.
 “Well—yeah—guess that won’t work.
 No horse, see.
 Hardly any horses left in this town.
-A friend of mine had a horse and cart but he told me the other day he had to part with them.”
+A friend of mine had a horse and cart.
+He told me the other day he had to part with them.”

 Hyouchuu looked at the sky above the road.
 “Doesn’t look like a blizzard.
 But a full-blown snowstorm is on the way.”